ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Kovan _(deprecated)_ {#kovan}

-_Note, the Kovan testnet is [deprecated](https://github.com/ethereum/pm/issues/460) and will no longer recieve protocol upgrades.
-Please consider migrating your applications to Sepolia or Goerli._
+_Note: [the Kovan testnet is deprecated](https://github.com/ethereum/pm/issues/460) and will no longer receive protocol upgrades.
+Please consider migrating your applications to Sepolia or Görli._

 A very old proof-of-authority testnet for those still running OpenEthereum clients.

-Kovan faucets:
+##### Kovan faucets
 - [FaucETH](https://fauceth.komputing.org) (multi-Chain faucet without the need for social account)
 - [Chainlink faucet](https://faucets.chain.link/)
 - [Paradigm faucet](https://faucet.paradigm.xyz/)

-### Layer-2 Testnets {#layer-2-testnets}
+### Layer 2 testnets {#layer-2-testnets}

 [Layer 2 (L2)](/layer-2/) is a collective term to describe a specific set of Ethereum scaling solutions.
-A layer 2 is separate blockchain that extends Ethereum and inherits the security guarantees of Ethereum.
-Layer-2 testnets are usually tightly coupled to public Ethereum testnets.
+A layer 2 is a separate blockchain that extends Ethereum and inherits the security guarantees of Ethereum.
+Layer 2 testnets are usually tightly coupled to public Ethereum testnets.

 #### Arbitrum Rinkeby {#arbitrum-rinkeby}